-The following detailed information must be issued using the Design Information Package Standard Template Form [2].
+The following detailed information must be issued using the Design Information Package Standard Template Form [22].

-Issued Information

-Item Description Yes No N/A

-2.1 Subdivision title and stage number.
+Issued Information Item Description Yes No N/A 2.1 Subdivision title and stage number includes reference number for future correspondence and drawing numbering.
 2.2 Town name where the development will occur.

-2.3 The high voltage value that will feed the subdivision.
+2.3 The kVA value that will feed the subdivision.
 2.4 Cable sizes for the high voltage.
 2.5 Cable sizes for the low voltage.
 2.6 Cable sizes for the street lighting.

-2.7 Maximum transformer size allowed for this development

-2.8 After Diversity Maximum Demand value (ADMD)
+2.7 Maximum transformer size allowed for this development.
+2.8 After Diversity Maximum Demand value (ADMD).
 2.9 High Voltage detail and connection points to the existing system.
 Item Description Yes No N/A 2.10 Low voltage detail and connection points to the existing system.
 2.11 Street light detail and connection points.
 2.12 Other relevant information applicable to this subdivision that may affect the design.